Festival Events

 Sunday, 4:10 – 5:00 p.m., Outdoor Stage

-The Festival Highlights show this year features some old and new Zimbabwean friends, plus a song in tribute to the late great Ambuya Stella Chiweshe, who joined the ancestors earlier this year.
+The Festival Highlights show this year features some old and new Zimbabwean friends.
+Michael Sibanda will lead a song in tribute to Alport Mhlanga, longtime teacher at the Kwanongoma College (the original home of the modern Zimbabwean marimbas).
 The workshop groups scheduled to take part in the Festival Highlights are shown below.
 We are encouraging attendees to sign up for the highlighted workshops and, if you are available, to show up 15 minutes before the listed performance time.
 (But don’t worry, we’d love to have you take these workshops whether or not you perform!)

 Music Dancing Across Borders